-The governing body reviews its policies/procedures annually
+Our governing body reviews its policies/procedures annually.

-The Nominated Governor for child protection at the school is Tahra Huusain / Stuart Winton.
-The Nominated Governor is responsible for liaising with the Head Teacher / Principal and Designated Safeguarding Lead over all matters regarding child protection issues.
+The Nominated Governor for safeguarding in school is David Jones.
+He is responsible for liaising with the Head Teacher / Principal and Designated Safeguarding Lead over all matters regarding child protection issues.
 The role is strategic rather than operational - they will not be involved in concerns about individual pupils/students.